Aishwaryabeedanal/RISC-V/README.md

 ## 🔹 Project Resources
 The following project materials will be added to this repository:

 - 📄 Detailed Project Report
-- 📄 Research Paper
 - 📊 Simulation Results (Waveforms)
 - 🖼️ Architecture and Pipeline Diagrams